Goto main content

 Funding your PhD

 Most (candidate) PhD students pay for their PhD themselves, with or without the help of a grant or other subsidy.
-Check out the options.
+More about costs and grants.

 Want to know more about our PhD programme?